CoffeaTeam/coffea-casa/docs/index.rst

 .. note::

-    **Coffea-casa** a prototype and currently is actively developing: if you had noticed a bug or would like to leave us a feedback, we invite you to open an issue directly in GH: <https://github.com/CoffeaTeam/coffea-casa/issues>
+    **Coffea-casa** is a prototype and is currently in active development: if you had noticed a bug or would like to leave us feedback, we invite you to open an issue directly on GitHub: <https://github.com/CoffeaTeam/coffea-casa/issues>

 .. toctree::